 What is GFoundry’s Goals Module?

-The Goals Module is a tool for definition and management that allows collaboration and can be used by teams and individuals for setting ambitious goals enabling measurable results.
+The Goals Module is a tool for Goals definition and management that allows the implementation of OKR methodology and can be used by teams and individuals for setting ambitious goals enabling measurable results.

 Features of this module allow OKRs methodology in the following way:

 - Roadmap visualization